Melbourne Cricket Ground: Olympic Games

 On that famous day in Melbourne in 1956 the torch spluttered and sparked, showering Clarke with hot magnesium, burning holes in his shirt.
 When he dipped the torch into the cauldron it burst into flame singeing him further.
 In the centre of the ground, John Landy, the fastest miler in the world, took the Olympic oath and sculler Merv Wood carried the Australian flag.

 The Melbourne Games also saw the high point of Australian female sprinting with Betty Cuthbert winning three gold medals at the MCG.
-She won the 100 m and 200 m and anchored the winning 4 x 100 m team.
+She won the 100 m and 200 m and anchored the winning 4 × 100 m team.
 Born in Merrylands in Sydney's west she was a champion schoolgirl athlete and had already broken the world record for the 200 m just before the 1956 Games.
 She was to be overshadowed by her Western Suburbs club member, the Marlene Matthews.
 When they got to the Games, Matthews was the overwhelming favourite especially for the 100 m a distance over which Cuthbert had beaten her just once.

 Both Matthews and Cuthbert won their heats with Matthews setting an Olympic record of 11.5 seconds in hers.
 Cuthbert broke that record in the following heat with a time of 11.4 seconds.
 The world record of 11.3 was held by another Australian, Shirley Strickland who was eliminated in her heat.
 In the final Matthews felt she got a bad start and was last at the 50 metre mark.
 Cuthbert sensed Isabella Daniels from the USA close behind her and pulled out a little extra to win Australia's first gold at the Games in a time of 11.5 seconds, Matthews was third.
 The result was repeated in the 200 m final.
 Cuthbert won her second gold breaking Marjorie Jackson's Olympic record.
 Matthews was third again.

 By the time the 1956 Olympics came around, Shirley Strickland was a mother of 31 years of age but managed to defend her 80 m title, which she had won in Helsinki four years before, winning gold and setting a new Olympic record.